brycewray/hugo-site/content/posts/2020/09/goodbye-hello-part-5.md

 Turns out there was one thing I'd forgotten, perhaps because it had been so long since I'd last needed to do it.

 Keep in mind that this site, like so many others built on the [Jamstack](https://jamstack.wtf), is auto-generated every time changes are pushed to the online repository where it lives.
-Well, sometimes, you may want to change *which* repository is "watched" so you can make some really major change to the site without having to shut it down---thus forcing the sometimes sluggish regeneration of the site's SSL certificate---and rebuild it.
+Well, sometimes, you may want to change *which* repository is "watched" so you can make some really major change to the site without having to shut it down --- thus forcing the sometimes sluggish regeneration of the site's SSL certificate --- and rebuild it.

 I've done it before, and, trust me, I know I'll need to do it again.